FeatheredSystems/FalcoTCP-Py/README.md

 # FalcoTCP-Py

 Secure TCP server/client with AES-256-GCM encryption for trusted endpoint communication, like server-to-microservices or server-to-database.
-Handles authentication, messaging, and pings, with load-balanced worker distribution in sync/async modes.
+Handles authentication, messaging, and pings, with load-balanced worker distribution.

 ## Why does this project exist?